LambdaGaming/GChroma/README.md

  ## Does this work on beta branches of the game?
  It works on the x86-64 branch.
 Other branches haven't been tested.

+ ## Is animation support planned?
+ No, and it probably never will be, but we'll see.
+The way animations currently work is a bit complex.
+It would be hard to integrate it without making the code overly complex on the Lua side.

+ ## Does this work with 3rd party devices?
+ It might.
+Razer isn't clear on whether or not the Chroma SDK works with non-Razer devices.
+I tried it with MSI MysticLight and couldn't get it to work but you may get different results.